• Home

 Finished size

-Instructions are for a baby blanket of approximately 30”x35” (76x 89 cm).
+This crochet baby blanket pattern will be approximately 30”x35” (76x 89 cm).
 See chart below for other sizes information.

 If you would like to customize this crochet blanket baby blanket pattern to a different size, ch any multiple of 3 + 2 or check the size chart below.